Projects during my studies in Media and Computing

 Diploma thesis – Agile Project Management with Projektron BCS

 My thesis clarifies the increasing importance of agile software development and project management (PM) processes.
 Motivated by this tendency it is being examined how far it is possible to apply these agile processes with the PM-software Projektron BCS.
 An overview of project management in general, agile PM and Scrum in particular establishes the basis for further research.
 After Projektron BCS is being introduced, its application to an agile environment is analyzed.
 Based upon the resulting requirements a concept is developed.
 The aim of this concept is strengthening the support of Projektron BCS for agile processes.
-(See the thesis overview on the Projektron BCS website or download the PDF version.)

 The task was to create something interactive using Macromedia Flash (it’s been a while).
 We decided to create a Sudoku using pictures and video- and audio snippets.
 Work was fairly distributed: One used Adobe Premiere to create audio and video snippets of some movies (basically The Matrix) while the others programmed a Sudoku algorithm in ActionScript and put it together in a nice Flash client.
 In the final game you had to combine 3 pictures, 3 videos and 3 audio snippets in each row, column and magic square.